department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 </li>
 </ul>

-## Who isn't eligible for burial in a national cemetery?
+## Who's not eligible for burial in a national cemetery?

 <ul class="usa-accordion">
 <li>